Isaaq genocide: Government use of land-mines

 A particularly enduring aspect of the conflict was the Somali government's use of anti-personnel land-mines in Isaaq cities.
 An emblematic aspect of Siad Barre's government's "policy of genocide towards the Issak group of clans" was the laying of "over one-million unmarked mines, booby traps and other lethal devices in the Northern Region..." over the duration of the conflict.
-The exact number of land-mines is unknown but estimated to be between one and two million, most of them planted in what was then known as northern Somalia.
+The exact number of landmines is unknown but estimated to be between one and two million, most of them planted in what was then known as northern Somalia.

 The anti-personnel mines were used to target Isaaq civilians returning to cities and towns as they were planted in "streets, houses and livestock thoroughfares to kill, maim and deter return".
 Most of the mines were "scattered across pastoral lands or hidden near water holes or on secondary roads and former military installations".

 In February 1992, Physicians for Human Rights sent a medical team to the region to examine the scale of the problem of land-mines left over from the 1988–1991 conflict, they have described the situation as follows:They [mines] are most prevalent in the countryside surrounding two of Somaliland's principal cities, Hargeisa and Burao, and in the pastoral and agricultural lands west of Burao.
 Now that the civil war has ended, the victims of mines have been principally civilians, many of whom are women and children.The Somali army mined and blew up many of Hargeisa's principal buildings such as "the Union Hotel and a private maternity clinic near the Sha'ab girls School", this was done in an attempt to clear the area between them and the SNM.
 Residential properties which were near important government offices were also blown up.

 The Somalia Handbook for U.S. armed forces notes that "the landmine problem in Somalia can be described as a general problem in the southern sectors of Somalia and a very serious problem in the northern sectors."
 In describing the prevalence of land-mines especially in the countryside surrounding cities inhabited by Isaaq, the Somalia Handbook states, "Large patterned minefields, exceeding 100,000 mines have been emplaced in sections surrounding the city.
 Extensive boobytrap activity has also been reported from Hargeysa."